 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety medications.
-Antianxiety drugs are administered to residents suffering from anxiety and depression.
+This tells you the percent of residents who were prescribed antianxiety medications.
+These drugs are commonly given to patients experiencing anxiety or depression.

 Managing Depression Among Residents